50 ton 40 foot Steel hinged door refrigerator car WFE 68400-68649

 HISTORICAL BACKGROUND

-Ice cooled refrigerator cars of 40-foot nominal length dominated the Great Northern’s fleet for a decade, and that of subsidiary Western Fruit Express for another thirty years.
 They were used to haul tree fruit, predominately apples, from the Wenatchee District centered on Wenatchee and Appleyard Washington, and potatoes and onions from the Red River valley of Minnesota and North Dakota.

 Fruit, potatoes, and onions not only had to be protected from the weather, but the temperature inside the car had to be controlled.
-Refrigerator cars were much more complicated, and significantly more expensive to own, than box cars.
+Refrigerator cars were much more complicated, and significantly more expensive, than box cars.
 Almost all the fruit transported by the Great Northern moved eastward to Minneapolis and beyond to Chicago and eastern population centers.
 While it was seasonal, fruit was high volume, long haul, very good revenue traffic.
 Potatoes transported by the Great Northern moved eastward to Minneapolis and beyond to Chicago and eastern population centers.
-While potatoes were seasonal, they moved in high volume, and generated good revenue.
+While potatoes were seasonal, they moved in high volume and generated good revenue.

-Great Northern’s fruit traffic from the Wenatchee District first exceeded 1,000 car loads in 1907, and in 1909 the railway purchased 500 cars of 40 feet outside length and 1968 cubic feet capacity, the company’s first nominal 40-foot refrigerator cars.
+Great Northern’s fruit traffic from the Wenatchee District first exceeded 1,000 carloads in 1907, and in 1909 the railway purchased 500 cars of 40 feet outside length and 1968 cubic feet capacity, the company’s first nominal 40-foot refrigerator cars.
 By November of 1917 the GN had about 4,200 40-foot-long refrigerator cars in service.

 During the 1919 crop year, with the railway under the management of the USRA, Wenatchee experienced a bumper crop and an unprecedented car shortage.
 The USRA provided box cars for loading in the depth of winter and the taxpayers bought hundreds of carloads of frozen apples as a result.
-After the railway was returned to its owners and managers in 1920, and being blamed for the USRAs mismanagement of the 1919 crop, GN bought 145 used and 1,000 new cars for the 1922 crop year.
+After the railway was returned to its owners and managers in 1920 and being blamed for the USRAs mismanagement of the 1919 crop, GN bought 145 used and 1,000 new cars for the 1922 crop year.

 For further information about WFE, see GNRHS Reference Sheet 407.